Harry Lighton: Career

-Lighton, the son of Sir Thomas Hamilton Lighton of the Lighton baronetcy, is from Portsmouth, Hampshire, and began making short films whilst studying English literature at the University of Oxford.
+Lighton began making short films whilst studying English literature at the University of Oxford.
 His most noted short film, Wren Boys (2017), received a British Academy Film Award nomination for Best Short Film at the 71st British Academy Film Awards, and a British Independent Film Award nomination for Best British Short Film at the British Independent Film Awards 2017.

-Pillion premiered in the Un Certain Regard programme at the 2025 Cannes Film Festival, where Lighton won the award for Best Screenplay in the programme.
+His feature film debut, Pillion, premiered in the Un Certain Regard section at the 2025 Cannes Film Festival, where it won the award for Best Screenplay.
+The film was also screened at the 2025 BFI London Film Festival.